snissn/onlyswaps-docusaurus/docs/v2/getting-started/for-developers/backend-integration.md

 ---
 sidebar_position: 3
 title: "Backend Integration"
-description: "Programmatic cross-chain swaps using onlyswaps-js SDK, viem, and Node.js for backend services"
+description: "Programmatic cross-chain swaps using ONLYSwaps-js SDK, viem, and Node.js for backend services"
-keywords: ["backend", "programmatic", "Node.js", "viem", "onlyswaps-js", "TypeScript"]
+keywords: ["backend", "programmatic", "Node.js", "viem", "ONLYSwaps-js", "TypeScript"]
 date: "2024-01-15"
 ---

-# Backend & Programmatic Swaps: onlyswaps-js & viem
+# Backend & Programmatic Swaps: ONLYSwaps-js & viem

-This guide demonstrates how to initiate, monitor, and manage cross-chain swaps programmatically from a backend service or script using the `onlyswaps-js` SDK and `viem`.
+This guide demonstrates how to initiate, monitor, and manage cross-chain swaps programmatically from a backend service or script using the `ONLYSwaps-js` SDK and `viem`.

 **Objective:** Execute a full end-to-end cross-chain swap workflow, including minting test tokens, approving the router, initiating the swap, updating the fee, and tracking completion.